dgrandemange/jpos-workflow-cli/README.md

 Install Graphviz 2.28 on your system,
 Then, under the 'runtime/help/' directory, for all DOT files present :
 > $GRAPHVIZHOME\bin\dot.exe -Gcharset=latin1 -Tsvg -O xxxxxxxx.dot

-You should see some 'xxxxxxxx.dot.svg' file in the directory.
+Some '.dot.svg' file(s) should now be available in the 'runtime/help/' directory.

-Once you are done with SVG conversion, open the 'index.html' with a W3C compliant browser (I use Firefox 15.0.1 for my tests) and enjoy !
+Open then the 'index.html' with a W3C compliant browser (I use Firefox 15.0.1 during my devs) and enjoy !